PTA Firefighter Receives Award for Valor

 |0

-This work, PTA Firefighter Receives Award for Valor [Image 5 of 5], by SSG Lani Pascual, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, PTA Firefighter Receives Award for Valor, by SSG Lani Pascual, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.